bootstarted/css-split-webpack-plugin/README.md

 **preserve**: `default: false`.
 Keep the original unsplit file as well.
 Sometimes this is desirable if you want to target a specific browser (IE) with the split files and then serve the unsplit ones to everyone else.

+**defer**: `default: 'false'`.
+You can pass `true` here to cause this plugin to split the CSS on the `emit` phase.
+Sometimes this is needed if you have other plugins that operate on the CSS also in the emit phase.
+Unfortunately by doing this you potentially lose chunk linking and source maps.
+Use only when necessary.

 [webpack]: http://webpack.github.io/
 [herp]: https://github.com/ONE001/css-file-rules-webpack-separator
 [postcss]: https://github.com/postcss/postcss